Wettersten/metaxaqr-database-builder/README.md

-# Meta_clustering
+# MetaxaQR Database Builder

-Takes a database of sequences in FASTA format, comprised of taxonomic information coupled with sequences of a genetic marker, these are clustered together in order to build a database for Metaxa2.
+Takes a database of sequences in FASTA format, comprised of taxonomic information coupled with sequences of a genetic marker, these are clustered together in order to build a database for MetaxaQR.